helpingstar/cs285-script/script/CS_285_Lecture_6_Part_2.md

-1. All right, now that we've talked about policy evaluation and how value functions can be incorporated into the policy gradient, let's put these pieces together and construct an actor-critic reinforcement learning algorithm.
+1. All right, now that we've talked about policy evaluation and how value functions can be incorporated into the policy gradient, let's put these pieces together and construct an Actor-Critic reinforcement learning algorithm.
-2. So a basic batch actor-critic algorithm can look something like this.
+2. So a basic batch Actor-Critic algorithm can look something like this.
 3. This is kind of based on the reinforce procedure before, but with some additional steps added.
 4. So step one, just like before, is going to be to generate samples by running rollouts through our policy.
 5. That's basically the orange box.